Dodge County Court Records

 Probate Filing Fees

-The Personal Representative’s Guide to Informal Estate Administration, prepared by the Wisconsin Register in Probate Association, provides a step-by-step handbook for those navigating the probate process without an attorney.
+The Personal Representative's Guide to Informal Estate Administration, prepared by the Wisconsin Register in Probate Association, offers a step-by-step handbook for those navigating the probate process without an attorney.
 Additional probate law resources are available through the Wisconsin State Law Library.